Distributed Secret Dissemination Across a Network

-In this paper, we consider the problem of efficient dissemination of the shares of a secret to participants forming a general network.
-We provide an algorithm, which we call the \sneaka,\footnote{`SNEAK' standing for `Secret-sharing over a Network with Efficient communication And distributed Knowledge-of-topology'.} that performs this task over a wide class of networks in a communication-efficient and distributed manner, and provides significant gains over the \sota.

-We also derive information-theoretic lower bounds on the communication complexity and randomness requirements for secret sharing over general networks.
-We also analyze the communication complexity and randomness requirements of the \sneaka, and show that the \sneaka is within a constant factor of the lower bounds, and furthermore, is considerably smaller than the requirements of the \csotas.
-The \sneaka is also completely distributed and requires each node to know only the identities of its one-hop neighbours.
-Thus, the \sneaka allows for efficient generalization of various cryptographic protocols that assume direct communication links from the dealer to every participant, to a large class of general networks.
+In this paper, we present a distributed and communication-efficient algorithm for secret share dissemination across a network, which we call \sneaka\footnote{`SNEAK' standing for `Secret-sharing over a Network with Efficient communication And distributed Knowledge-of-topology'.}.
+We analyze the performance of \sneak and compare it to the state-of-the-art, i.e., the \csotas.
+In addition to being distributed, \sneak provides significant gains in terms of the communication cost and the amount of randomness required.
+On the other hand, while the \csotas requires the graph to satisfy a certain ``$k$-connected-dealer'' condition (which is in fact necessary for the feasibility of secret sharing), \sneak imposes a stronger condition on the network, which we call the $k$-propagating-dealer condition, that will be formalized in the sequel.